 Curriculum - Program Core Course Descriptions

-Introduction to Museums and Collections
+MUSE 220 Introduction to Museums & Collecting

-Display and Exhibition Design
+MUSE 354 Exhibition Design

 This course examines the growing autonomy of collecting institutions as they are cut off from various forms of governmental sponsorship and public subsidy and their subsequent needs for raising money from outside, non-traditional sources.
 The course looks at issues of needs assessment, budgeting, and strategic planning.
 It focuses on the design and implementation of effective fundraising campaigns, as well as on the organization and writing of successful grant proposals.
 It also considers the importance of marketing to overall institutional success.

-Senior Thesis in Museum Studies
+MUSE 490 Senior Thesis in Museum Studies

 The Senior Thesis in Museum Studies is the final requirement in the degree program.
 Students will formulate a research question that will entail some physical interaction with objects, they will conduct the appropriate research to address that question, and will present their results in both written and oral formats.
 The course provides students the opportunity to develop their research and hand skills and to share the results with the department faculty and students.